itbienvenu/TMS/SYSTEM_DOCUMENTATION.md

 ## 1. Executive Summary

-**Mwimule** is an advanced, enterprise-grade distributed ticketing and fleet management system designed for the transportation industry.
+**TMS (Tickets Management System)** is an advanced, enterprise-grade distributed ticketing and fleet management system designed for the transportation industry.
 It provides a unified ecosystem that connects passengers, transport companies, drivers, and administrators.

-The system automates the entire lifecycle of bus travel: from route planning, scheduling, and bus swapping to secure ticket booking, payments, QR code validation, and real-time GPS tracking.
+The system automates the entire lifecycle of bus travel: from route planning, scheduling, and dynamic bus swapping to secure ticket booking, payments, QR code validation, and real-time GPS tracking.
 Built on a microservices architecture, it ensures high scalability, fault tolerance, and seamless integration between web, mobile, and desktop client applications.

 ---